tsunami416604/azure-docs.hu-hu/articles/blockchain/service/create-member-cli.md

 ## <a name="clean-up-resources"></a>Az erőforrások eltávolítása

 You can use the blockchain member you created for the next quickstart or tutorial.
-When no longer needed, you can delete the resources by deleting the `myResourceGroup` resource group you created by the Azure Blockchain Service.
+When no longer needed, you can delete the resources by deleting the `myResourceGroup` resource group you created for the quickstart.

 Run the following command to remove the resource group and all related resources.